Automotive Financial Group: History and background

 Botnar had successfully built up his successful business since 1970, importing and marketing Datsun and Nissan cars in the United Kingdom.
 By 1980, the firm had achieved an overall market share of 6% and the UK was the only export market where Nissan outsold its arch rival Toyota.
 Botnar achieved this by appointing a network of small, family owned dealers (many of whom were former franchisees of the British Motor Corporation and British Leyland) to sell Datsun and by placing an emphasis on customer service.
 However, by the 1980s it had become clear that many of these businesses were too small to handle the vast amount of extra used stock and servicing/repair work that was now being generated.

 The solution Botnar arrived at was to buy out many of these smaller businesses to create a conglomerate that would allow larger, more profitable sites to be developed.
 At its peak, the resulting company operated 220 car dealerships in the UK, specialising in Nissan vehicles; approximately 160 of the 220 sites held Nissan franchises.
 By the end of the 1980s, however, Nissan had established an assembly plant in Sunderland and was considering taking the existing Japanese import and distribution business in house.
 Negotiations with Botnar over a possible take-over of Nissan UK began in 1988.

+Disputes began to emerge between executives of Nissan in Japan and Botnar over pricing of the then new Nissan Primera in 1990.